Deterministic Performance Guarantees for Bidirectional BFS on Real-World Networks: Evaluation

 \section{Evaluation}

 We conduct experiments to evaluate how well our concept of expansion captures the practical performance observed on real-world networks.
 For this, we use a collection of 3006 networks selected from Network Repository~\cite{blasius_thomas_2022_6586185,networkrepository}.
 The data-set was obtained by selecting all networks with at most \SI{1}{M} edges and comprises networks from a wide range of domains such as social-, biological-, and infrastructure-networks.
 Each of these networks was reduced to its largest connected component and multi-edges, self-loops, edge directions and weights were ignored.
 Finally, only one copy of isomorphic graphs was kept.

-The networks have a median size of $522.5$ (mean: $12386$) with a median average degree of $5.6$ (mean: $21.7$) and median clustering coefficient of $0.45$.
-See also \cref{fig:network_stats} for a visual overview of these properties.
+The networks have a mean size of $12386$ vertices (median $522.5$) and are mostly sparse with a median average degree of $5.6$.
+More statistics on the networks can be found in the appendix.